Bugatti1982/Car-Finder/README.md

 * Brandi will continue mark down, get graphics on videos and video editing and analysis on the overall project to keep us on time.

+### Meeting Notes on Oct 10, 2024

+* We have front and back connected and working.

+* Mattison and Marcellus will have connection established and token inputed by Saturday.

+* Rachel is working on Power Point and updating graphics

+* Brandi & Bee are meeting at 11:30 am for a design hudle

+* Brandon is leading tech consultant